DeVuDeveloper/react-native-app/README.md

 ```
 ### Install expo-go

-Just go to google play and install latest expo-go app
+  Navigate to google play and install latest expo-go app

+### Run in your mobile device

+  Scan code with your camera.

 ### Troubleshoots